Itineraries

 What makes a good Rwanda itinerary

-Good Rwanda itineraries protect transfer logic, leave Kigali enough room to work as the entry buffer, and avoid pretending that every major park belongs in every trip.
-A strong itinerary usually feels restrained, not exhaustive.
+Good Rwanda itineraries keep transfers realistic, leave Kigali enough room to work as the arrival buffer, and avoid pretending that every major park belongs in every trip.
+A strong itinerary usually feels focused, not overloaded.

 Key official sources used here